IBM/pytorchpipe/README.md

 ## Quick start: MNIST image classification with a simple ConvNet model

 Please consider a simple ConvNet model consisting of two parts:
-  * few convolutional layers returning _feature maps_ being, in general, a 3D tensor when ommiting the batch dimension,
+  * few convolutional layers returning _feature maps_ being, in general, a 4D tensor (first dimension being associated with the batch size),
   * one (or more) dense layers that accepts the flattened feature maps and return _predictions_ as probability distributions (Sofmax as last non-linearity).

 ### Training the model

-Assume that we use NLL loss function, and, besides, will want to monitor the accuracy.
+Assume that we use NLL loss function, and, besides, will monitor the accuracy statistics.
 The resulting pipeline is presented below.
+The additional AnswerPrediction component translates the predictions into class names, whereas StreamViewer displays content of the indicated data streams for a sample randomply picked from batch, e.g.:

 ![Alt text](docs/source/img/1_tutorials/data_flow_tutorial_mnist_1_training.png?raw=true "Trainining of a simple ConvNet model on MNIST dataset")